MakC-Ukr/DAI-Bridge-Forta-Agent/README.md

-# MakerDAO’s Bridge Alert Agent
+# Large Tether Transfer Agent

 ## Description

-This agent **detects the following condition** for the DAI token Bridge recently launched onO Optimism:
-`L1DAI.balanceOf(L1Escrow) ≥ L2DAI.totalSupply()`
+This agent detects transactions with large Tether transfers

 ## Supported Chains

-- Ethereum/Optimism
-- Ethereum/Arbitrum
+- Ethereum

-In order to change to Arbitrum, the `OPvsARB` variable (line 19) in `./src/agent.ts` showuld be set to `false`.
-In order to change to Optimism, the `OPvsARB` variable (line 19) in `./src/agent.ts` showuld be set to `true`.
+- List any other chains this agent can support e.g. BSC

 ## Alerts

 Describe each of the type of alerts fired by this agent

-- OP_DAI_BRIDGE-1
+- FORTA-1
-  - Fired when the condition `L1DAI.balanceOf(L1Escrow) ≥ L2DAI.totalSupply()` holds true for an Ethereum block
+  - Fired when a transaction contains a Tether transfer over 10,000 USDT
-  - Severity is always set to "High"
+  - Severity is always set to "low" (mention any conditions where it could be something else)
-  - Type is always set to "Suspicious"
+  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Mention any other type of metadata fields included with this alert

 ## Test Data

-The agent behaviour can be verified  any blocks fro Ethereum history till now.
-For e.g. "npm run block 15216828"
+The agent behaviour can be verified with the following transactions:

+- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)